 Patreon is a platform where you can subscribe monthly for free additional and exclusive content.
 Members get special privileges.
 Check out our Patreon page for details.
 COMING SOON

 Many thanks for giving us a chance.
-We hope you enjoyed the free novel we gave you and are encouraged to read more.
+We hope you enjoyed the free sample we gave you and are encouraged to read more.
 If you choose to buy a book from us you’re supporting new independent authors and helping us to build this site and create more new content.

 If you liked what you saw then please also consider reading our free books, short stories and articles.
 Help support us to help support the future of independent fiction.